 - Rapeseed oil, to drizzle

-- good splash of red wine
+- good splash of red or white wine

 - freshly ground black pepper